-How do you support a boss who has an ineffective approach to decision-making?
+How do you support a colleague who has an ineffective approach to decision-making?

 danramsden